Kozhikode district: Films

 The film history of Kozhikode dates back to 1950s.
-Some of the main production companies of Malayalam films like Grihalakshmi productions, Kalpaka, Swargachithra, etc. are Kozhikode based companies.
-The city was also an important hub of top notch film makers like I. V. Sasi and T. Damodaran.
-Kozhikode produced such notable actors as Ummer, Mammukoya, Balan K. Nair, Santha Devi and Kuthiravattam Pappu.
-The ever green musician Baburaj, Gireesh Puthenchery, arguably one of the best lyricists in the Malayalam film industry, director, script writer and actor Ranjith, V. M. Vinu, A. Vincent, Shajoon Kariyal, Anjali Menon and cinematographer P. S. Nivas also hail from Kozhikode.
-Some of the other cine actors like Neeraj Madhav, Madhupal, Anoop Menon, Nellikode Bhaskaran, Augustine and Vijayan Malaparamba are from Kozhikode.
+Some of the main production companies of Malayalam films like Grihalakshmi Productions, Kalpaka and Swargachitra are based in Kozhikode.
+The city was also an important hub of prominent filmmakers like I. V. Sasi and T. Damodaran.
+Kozhikode produced such notable actors as K. P. Ummer, Mammukoya, Balan K. Nair, Santha Devi and Kuthiravattam Pappu.
+The evergreen musician Baburaj, lyricist Gireesh Puthenchery, filmmakers Ranjith, V. M. Vinu, A. Vincent, Shajoon Kariyal and Anjali Menon, and cinematographer P. S. Nivas also hail from Kozhikode.
+Some of the other cine actors like Nellikode Bhaskaran, Augustine, Madhupal, Anoop Menon, Neeraj Madhav and Vijayan Malaparamba are from Kozhikode.

 The 1947 Douglas Fairbanks Jr. Hollywood thriller, Sinbad the Sailor, mentions Kozhikode.

 Kozhikode, the largest city in the Malabar region, also has a vital role in the entertainment segment.
 The city's first theatre, Calicut Crown, was opened as early as 1925.
 The city has more than 10 theatres and two multiplexes, the PVS Film City (the first multiplex in Malabar region) and Crown Theatre.

 Sports

 Kozhikode is known as the second Mecca of football (after Kolkata).
 The other most popular games in Kozhikode are cricket, football, basketball, badminton and volleyball.
-The E. M. S Stadium hosted many international football matches of major football teams in the past.
+The EMS Stadium hosted many international football matches of major football teams in the past.
 The city is home to many international footballers.
 One of the famous was Olympian Abdurahman who played for the nation in many international games including Melbourne Olympic games.
 K.P.
 Sethu Madhavan, Premnath Phillips, Muhamad Najeeb, M Prasannan, Sudheer etc. are some international footballers from Kozhikode.
 The seven-a-side form of football is also very famous in the city.

 P. T. Usha, is a famous athlete who is regarded as one of the greatest athletes India has ever produced and is often called the "queen of Indian track and field".
 She is nicknamed Payyoli Express.
 Currently she runs the Usha School of Athletics at Koyilandy in Kerala.

 T. Abdul Rahman, popularly known as Olympian Rahman, was an Indian Olympian footballer from Kozhikode.
 Rahman was a member of the Indian team that reached the semi-final in 1956 Melbourne Olympics.

 Other sports personalities include Jimmy George, Tom Joseph (Indian volleyball player and was captain of Indian volleyball team) and Premnath Phillips.

 Jaseel P. Ismail, V. Diju, Aparna Balan & Arun Vishnu are international badminton players from the city.

 The Sports & Education Promotion Trust (SEPT) was established to promote sports development in India with focus on football.
 Started in 2004 and based in Kozhikode, the trust has set up 52 centres called "football nurseries" spread across thirteen districts in Kerala.
 Since 2010, Calicut Mini Marathon runs have been organised by IIM Kozhikode and witness participation of around 7000 people every year.